Dubuque man charged with attempted murder in connection to Christmas Eve shooting

 Mitchell allegedly told authorities that Hunt then called him via video chat.
 Hunt wanted Mitchell to come outside, Mitchell told police.

-About one half-hour after Mitchell failed to answer a follow-up call from Hunt, the house was fired upon, according to the release.
+About 30 minutes after Mitchell failed to answer a follow-up call from Hunt, the house was fired upon, according to the release.

 Hunt was observed on city surveillance cameras near the residence before and after the shooting.
 He also allegedly bragged about committing the shooting.